Pacas Coffee: A Fruity Central American Single Origin

 The majority of El Salvador coffee beans are wet processed, and honey processing is the second most common method.

 Honey-processed Pacas coffee beans are de-pulped and then allowed to dry naturally.
-Since more mucilage is left intact, the fermentation and breakdown of natural sugars in the fruit impart sweeter, fruitier, more complex flavors to the cup, according to Charles Lauriat of Trianon Coffee (3).
+Since more mucilage is left intact, the fermentation and breakdown of natural sugars in the fruit impart sweeter, fruitier, more complex flavours to the cup, according to Charles Lauriat of Trianon Coffee (3).

 In the cup, honey-processed coffees tend to be more complex than their washed analogs, but not as fruity as natural coffees.